sarbajoy/AvitoDemandPredictionChallenge/README.md

 Processes done:

-  - Made user type variable binary

-  - Added binary variable for deal probability
+ - Found mean deal probability (to determine what is the average deal probability)

   - Dropped ID variables from training data set as ID does not affect the decision of ad being successful or not